Let’s talk about the Lifetime Value of a Client

 - The average number of years that a customer partners with your business

 Let’s try to get a better sense of how to pinpoint the CLV by looking at an example.

-For this example, let’s say that a therapist is looking to attract more clients in the hopes of increasing revenue over this coming year.
+For this example, let’s say that a therapist is looking to attract more clients and create a profitable therapy practice.
 To do so, the therapist in question puts money into marketing efforts and new lead channels totaling around $1000 or so.

 That’s not an insignificant amount of money to spend, especially if it’s a smaller practice.
 However, spending that much money on marketing can be justified if CLV analysis shows that the other two elements of the equation are more favorable to the therapist.

 If the therapist is getting around $150 per session from each customer and the average customer goes in for a session about thrice per month, that comes out to $450 of monthly revenue.

 It appears as though the therapist is still coming out on the short end, doesn’t it?
 That’s true if the average client only sticks around for a month.
 But, if the average customer of that therapist stays for at least one year, their financial value quickly becomes $5,400/year.
 Now, that $1k investment is a no-brainer.

 There are obviously other factors that must be accounted for when taking inventory of business finances to ensure profitability.
 Still, if the average customer value is higher than what it costs to acquire them in the first place, the business is in a good spot.

 Heres a good resource on how to make a therapist marketing budget using CLV and more.

 What is a client’s lifetime value so important?